 What is the Cervical Screening Test?

 The Cervical Screening Test is a simple procedure to check the health of your cervix.
 It looks and feels the same as the Pap test, but tests for the human papillomavirus (HPV).
 Your first Cervical Screening Test is due two years after your last Pap test.
-After that, you will only need to have the test every five years if your results are normal.
+After that, you will need to have the test only every five years if your results are normal.

 Regular cervical screening is your best protection against cervical cancer.
-Cervical cancer is one of the most preventable cancers and the Australian Government expects the Cervical Screening Test to protect up to 30% more women than the Pap test.
+Cervical cancer is one of the most preventable cancers, and the Australian government expects the Cervical Screening Test to protect up to 30% more women than the Pap test.